jundalisay/superb/content/en/superphysics/definitions.md

 date: 2021-12-13
 image: "/covers/hume.jpg"
 description : "Superphysics relies on precise defintions which can be eventually followed by future artificially-intelligent systems"
-linkb: /articles/superphysics/
+linkb: /superphysics/
 linkbtext: "superphysics"
-linkf: /articles/pantrynomics/barter-disadvantages-addressed
+linkf: /superphysics
-linkftext: "Barter disadvantages addressed"
+linkftext: "superphysics"
-btext: What are they?
 author: Juan
-icon: /icons/pantry.png
-icontext: pantrynomics icon
 ---

-### Superphysics
+## Superphysics

 Word | Meaning
 --- | ---
 Adharmic | not being in line with one's dharma or the nature of things.
 This replaces the concept of 'bad' or 'evil' which are based on the limited ego.
-Dharmic | being in line with one's dharma or the nature of things.
+Belief | a set of ideas that the ego attaches itself to Consciousness | the experiencer of experiences Critical Feeling | the expansion of one's feelings onto other entities other than the self Dharma | the inherent, metaphysical nature of any discrete identity with reference to the creator of that identity Dharmic | being in line with one's dharma or the nature of things.
 This replaces the concept of 'good' which is based on the limited ego.
-Consciousness | the experiencer of experiences
-Ego | the feeling of the self
+Eagle | the equation for everything, according to Superphysics Ego | the feeling of the self
-Mind | the arena for experiences
+Idea | An original metaphysical object created by the Supreme Immoral | the qualities of actions that will lead to negative feelings in the largest spacetime conceivable Mind | the arena for experiences
+Moral | the qualities of actions that will lead to positive feelings in the largest spacetime conceivable Negative feelings | feelings that naturally make us feel heavy, such as sadness, greed, hatred, and stress.
+These are the result of being adharmic or outside of one's true nature
-Soul | the mind when viewed independently of the body Critical Feeling | the expansion of one's feelings onto other entities other than the self Omnitheism | a paradigm that views all Supreme Entities as different versions of one Supreme Entity Dharma | the inherent, metaphysical nature of any discrete identity with reference to the creator of that identity Eagle | the equation for everything, according to Superphysics Tao | the natural flow of the evolution or mechanics of a discrete identity Positive Force | the force or flow of the Tao that leads to unification Negative Force | the force or flow of the Tao that leads to separation and isolation Positive feelings | feelings that naturally make us feel lighter, such as happiness, contentment, love, peace.
+Negative Force | the force or flow of the Tao that leads to separation and isolation Omnitheism | a paradigm that views all Supreme Entities as different versions of one Supreme Entity Positive feelings | feelings that naturally make us feel lighter, such as happiness, contentment, love, peace.
 These are the result of being dharmic or being within one's true nature
-Negative feelings | feelings that naturally make us feel heavy, such as sadness, greed, hatred, and stress.
-These are the result of being adharmic or outside of one's true nature
-Immoral | the qualities of actions that will lead to negative feelings in the largest spacetime conceivable Moral | the qualities of actions that will lead to positive feelings in the largest spacetime conceivable
+Positive Force | the force or flow of the Tao that leads to unification Soul | the mind when viewed independently of the body Tao | the natural flow of the evolution or mechanics of a discrete identity

 ## Supersociology